What is Space Delay?

 If I’m looking to control the softness and the placement of sound, I add Space Delay as an insert.
 By doing this, I am affecting the sound immediately.
 If I want to keep the dry signal intact, I’ll put Space Delay as a send and dial in the dry/wet.

 Some of my favorite settings for Brass, Snares & Synths

 Brass & Synths

 I like for my brass and synths to sit in the stereo field and often times certain frequencies to ping pong bouncing back and forth.

-Note the settings, copy them use them in your own production keep in mind that the ‘Input’ and ‘Dry/Wet’ settings never stay stagnant and are dialed in based on what the music calls for.
+Note the settings, copy them use them in your own productions.
+Keep in mind that the ‘Input’ and ‘Dry/Wet’ settings never stay stagnant and are dialed in based on what the music calls for.

 Low Brass/Synths: I’ll turn the reverb and feedback down significantly.